BUSM 3016 Health Services Quality Management

-Coordinator Carol Skropeta Opens in new window
+Coordinator Margaret Skropeta Opens in new window

 Description The need to improve quality while reducing expenditure has forced health services to re-evaluate their strategies.
 For these reasons many have embraced the philosophies of Total Quality Management (TQM).
 Central to its practice is a focus on flexible, consultative management, with the needs of the customer seen as vital to guiding a continuous process of improvement.
 TQM is a whole system concept, which recognizes the need to manage sets of interacting technical, cultural and political issues.
-This unit explores the various aspects of TQM and in particular its application within the health services.
+This subject explores the various aspects of TQM and in particular its application within the health services.

 School Health Sciences

 Discipline Public and Health Care Administration

 Check your HECS Band contribution amount via the Fees page.